Cleveland: Intercity rail and bus

+International relations

-Cleveland is home to the Consulate General of the Republic of Slovenia, which, until Slovene independence in 1991, served as an official consulate for Tito's Yugoslavia.
-In addition, the Jewish community of Greater Cleveland maintains an unofficial supportive relationship with the State of Israel.
-The Cleveland Clinic operates the Cleveland Clinic Abu Dhabi hospital and a sports medicine clinic in Toronto, and the Cleveland Clinic hospital campus in London opened in March 2022.
+Cleveland maintains cultural, economic, and educational ties with 27 sister cities around the world.
+It concluded its first sister city partnership with Lima, Peru, in 1964.
+In addition, Cleveland hosts the Consulate General of the Republic of Slovenia, which, until Slovene independence in 1991, served as an official consulate for Tito's Yugoslavia.
+The Cleveland Clinic operates the Cleveland Clinic Abu Dhabi hospital, two outpatient clinics in Toronto, and a hospital campus in London.
+The Cleveland Council on World Affairs was established in 1923.